onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/{network-role}.rst

 of ``oam`` to a network which attaches to an external network with a ``{network-role}`` of ``oam_protected`` .

-When the Heat Orchestration Template is on-boarded into ECOMP
+When the Heat Orchestration Template is on-boarded into ONAP
-  * each ``{network-role}`` value in the Heat Orchestration Template is mapped to the ``{network-role-tag}`` in the ECOMP data structure.
+  * each ``{network-role}`` value in the Heat Orchestration Template is mapped to the ``{network-role-tag}`` in the ONAP data structure.
   * each ``OS::Neutron::Port`` is associated with the external network it is connecting to, thus creating the VNF Heat Orchestration Template